gusbemacbe/color-mixer-telinkrin/README.md

 ...that we are going to map our grayscale map to.

-Soueidan says that, in order to use these colours in `feComponentTransfer`, we need to get the values of the R, G, and B channels of each colou.
+Soueidan says that, in order to use these colours in `feComponentTransfer`, we need to get the values of the R, G, and B channels of each colour.
 Since `tableValues are provided` in fractions, we will need to convert the RGB values to fractions.
 Colour values are usually in the range [0, 255].
 To convert these values to fractions, we need to divide them by 255.

 For example, 1st colour (`#356170`) has the following RGB values: